simcop2387/TDL/README.md

-$NAME
+Things Done Later
 =====

-What Is $NAME
+What Is Things Done Later?
 -------------

-$NAME is a simple AJAXy Task Tracking webapp written in Perl based on DBIx::Class, Plack::Request, with a bit of my own magic stolen from Kona in.
+Things Done Later is a simple AJAXy Task Tracking webapp written in Perl based on DBIx::Class, Plack::Request, with a bit of my own magic stolen from Kona in.
 Its primary reason for existing is that someone thought it would be fun to make.